Anomaly Detection via Multi-Scale Contrasted Memory: Experiments

-We now compare our model on the FPAD intra-dataset cross-type protocol with state-of-the-art methods presented in \cref{sec:sota-one-vs-all}.
-The results are displayed in \cref{tab:sota-fpad-table}.
+\cref{tab:sota-fpad-table} compares our model on the FPAD intra-dataset cross-type protocol with SoTA methods presented in \cref{sec:sota-one-vs-all}.

-Without any further tuning for face data, our method improves face anti-spoofing performance on WMCA with an error relative improvements of up to 14\% on paper prints.
-It outperforms existing anomaly detectors on all unseen attack type, including in the one-class setting.
+Without any further tuning for face data, our method improves FPAD performance on WMCA with an error relative improvements of up to 14\% on paper prints.
+It outperforms existing anomaly detectors on all unseen attack type, including the OC setting.
 We can also notice that it reduces the error gap between coarse attacks (PM, FM) and harder fine-grained attacks (PP, SR) thanks to its multi-scale AD.